mbridak/not1mm/README.md

 ## Changes of note

 - [23-4-20] Added ARRL DX CW and SSB.
 Hid the 'Radio dots', cause they currently do nothing.
 Hid the CW speed combo box if it's not a CW contest.
+Added edit existing contest dialog.
 - [23-4-18] Added voice keying.
 Fixed a bunch of crashes.
 Added PTT to rigctld.
 - [23-4-15] Corrected tabstops on new contest screen.
 Changed project state to BETA.
 - [23-4-12] Dynamic log window columns.
 Reload settings after changes saved.
 Altered JIDX displayed log columns.